Applications

 -

-Professional training courses (unless they last 8+ months and lead to a PG Certificate/Diploma)
+Professional training courses (unless they last 8+ months and lead to a Post Graduate Certificate/Diploma)

 -